Suella Braverman ‘did not see’ email attacking civil servants, says No 10

 Earlier, Dave Penman, general secretary of the FDA union which represents senior civil servants, said the email amounted to a “direct attack on the integrity and impartiality” of public servants working in the Home Office.

-In a letter to Mr Sunak, Mr Penman raised the possibility that its signatory, Ms Braverman, had broken the Ministerial Code, the rules which govern behaviour of those on the Government front bench.
+In a letter to Mr Sunak, Mr Penman raised the possibility that Ms Braverman had broken the Ministerial Code, the rules which govern behaviour of those on the Government front bench.

-The union chief told the Prime Minister: “I am sure I do not need to remind you that paragraph 5.1 of the Ministerial Code states that ‘ministers must uphold the political impartiality of the Civil Service’.

-“I cannot see how the Home Secretary’s statement to Conservative Party members can be reconciled with her obligations under the code.”
+He said: “I cannot see how the Home Secretary’s statement to Conservative Party members can be reconciled with her obligations under the code,” which states that “ministers must uphold the political impartiality of the civil service”.

 Mr Penman called for Mr Sunak to ensure the “statement is publicly withdrawn as a matter of urgency” and that Ms Braverman apologises to staff.